CBT in Gambling Addiction

 “If I continue playing, I’ll recover what I lost.”

 Cognitive-behavioral therapy is effective in preventing relapse.
 Individuals who have successfully reduced or stopped their impulsive gambling behaviors might still require ongoing support.
 A therapist can collaborate with clients to pinpoint and develop coping strategies for situations or triggers that elevate the risk of problem gambling.
+Other organizations, such as the Gamstop tool, can also help with a gambling problem.

 Conclusion – Cognitive Behavioral Therapy for Prevention and Recovery

 Cognitive Behavioral Therapy is flexible, offered either individually or in a group.
 Additionally, there are free self-help workbooks and online tools for those aiming to cut down or quit gambling.
+To prevent addiction, we also recommend you check out how to control your gambling activities.

 Notably, in CBT sessions, your gambling counsellor will prompt you to discuss your thoughts and feelings tied to your gambling.
 Throughout the treatment, your counsellor may assign “homework” like activities, reading, or practices that reinforce what you learn in your regular sessions and motivate you to apply these lessons in your everyday life.